 OUTER/INNER BOOM ASSEMBLY- The outer/inner boom assembly includes an outer boom, telescopic inner boom, extension system, and hose assemblies.
 The outer boom consists of an 8 in. x 10 in.
-(203 mm x 254 mm) steel section, with a 9 in. x 11 in.
-(229 mm x 279 mm) fiberglass Electroguard section (N/A on VST-52).
-The 6-7/8 in. x 8-7/8 in.
-(165 mm x 216 mm) rectangular fiberglass inner boom is housed within the outer boom.
+(203 mm x 254 mm) steel section.
+The 6 in. x 8 in.
+(152 mm x 203 mm) rectangular steel inner boom is housed within the outer boom.
 The extension system consists of an extension cylinder, holding valves, and a hose carrier housed inside the boom.
-The hoses routed through the outer/inner boom assembly are non-conductive and fully contained within the boom assembly.
+The hoses routed through the outer/inner boom assembly are fully contained within the boom assembly.
 A double acting cylinder with two integral holding valves articulates the outer/inner boom assembly.
 A boom support cradle and a boom tie down strap are included.

-LOWER BOOM WITH CHASSIS INSULATING SYSTEM - Each end of a high strength fiberglass insert (chassis insulating system) is installed inside a rectangular 8 in. x 10 in.
-(203 mm x 254 mm) high strength steel section.
-The steel and fiberglass sections are bonded with pressure-injected epoxy to fill any voids.
-A double acting cylinder, with two integral holding valves, articulates the lower boom.
+LOWER BOOM ASSEMBLY - The lower boom assembly includes of a lower boom, compensation link, and a hydraulic cylinder.
+The rectangular 8 in. x 10 in.
+(203 mm x 254 mm) steel lower boom is actuated by a double acting cylinder, with two integral holding valves.
 The lower boom and compensation link form a parallelogram linkage to maintain the knuckle at a constant angle to the turret.